Beauty and the Beast: Chapter 7: The Beast's Story

+Chapter 8: The Fairy Reveals All

-The Good Fairy then summons the King Of Fortunate Island to meet Beauty, and having reunited the family, brings the petrified servants back to life.
+The Good Fairy then summons the King of the Fortunate Island to meet Beauty, and having reunited the royal family, brings the petrified servants back to life.

-She tells them all how years ago the Evil Fairy, the Prince's godmother, had been plotting to marry the King of Fortunate Island but Beauty's mother had married him instead.
-As revenge the Evil Fairy revealed her crime of having a mortal husband and child to the Fairy Queen, thus causing her imprisonment in Fairyland shortly after Beauty's birth.
-She also convinced the other fairies to curse the infant Princess to marry a Beast as a further punishment.
+The Good Fairy then tells how her sister disguised herself as a shepherdess to marry the King of the Fortunate Island with whom she has one child: Beauty.
+Shortly after the Princess was born, her mother and aunt attended a Fairies' meeting with the Fairy Queen in Fairyland.
+The Queen of the Fortunate Island was imprisoned for breaking the law that bans non-Elder Fairies (fairies below the age of 1,000 years) from marrying and having children with humans.
+Testifying against the young Queen was the Prince's evil godmother, who herself is an Elder, and another Elder Fairy cursed Beauty to marry a Beast.

-Meanwhile, on Fortunate Island, the people had faked their imprisoned Queen's death after they were unable to find her.
-The Evil Fairy hired a greedy couple to kill the Princess.
-When the King of the Fortunate Island believed both his wife and daughter to be dead, he banished the Evil Fairy.
+Back on the Fortunate Island, the people had faked their imprisoned Queen's death after they were unable to find her.
+The Evil Fairy then plotted to marry the King of the Fortunate Island.
+She became the Princess's governess and hired a greedy couple to kill the little girl.
+But the Good Fairy, then 990 years old, rescued her niece by mastering the Terrible Act, a spell that allows Elder Fairies to change their forms.
+Turning herself into a bear, the Good Fairy slew the would-be killers and carried her niece away.

+When the King of the Fortunate Island believed both his wife and daughter to be dead, he banished the Evil Fairy who would later curse her godson.

-But the Good Fairy had secretly rescued her young niece.
-She had turned into a bear and killed the would-be murderers.
-The Good Fairy then brought the Princess to a cottage with three sleeping nursesmaids and a little girl the same age as her who was very ill and had been sent to the countryside by her father, the merchant, in hopes that the fresh air would cure her, but she died instead.
-The Good Fairy swapped the two children.
+The Good Fairy then brought her niece to a cottage wherein slept three nursesmaids and a sickly little girl the same age as the Princess.
+The sick child had been sent to the countryside by her father, the merchant, in hopes that the fresh air would cure her.
+When the merchant's youngest daughter died, the Good Fairy secretly swapped the two girls and buried the dead child.

-Unaware she was not their master's child, the three nursemaids soon returned to the city with the Princess.
-The Good Fairy followed the nurses to the merchant's mansion, disguised herself as a Romani fortune-teller and told the merchant the prophecy of "his" youngest child bringing luck to his household.
+Unaware she wasn't their master's child, the three nursemaids soon returned to the city with the Princess.
+The Good Fairy followed the nurses to the merchant's mansion, disguised herself as a Romani fortune-teller and told him the prophecy of "his" youngest child bringing luck to his household.
 She also decreed that the baby be named "Beauty."

-She arranged for Beauty and the Prince to meet, the young couple's love both breaking the Evil Fairy's spell and fulfilling the Princess's destiny to marry a Beast.
-She also testified against the Evil Fairy in Fairyland, who was now imprisoned there.
+The Good Fairy later arranged for Beauty and the Prince to meet, the young couple's love both breaking the Evil Fairy's spell and fulfilling the Princess's destiny to marry a Beast.
+She also testified against the Evil Fairy, who had now been imprisoned for her crimes.